kingp08/kingp08/README.md

 I'm a Senior Full-stack Developer!
 ------------------------------------

-- 🔭 I’m currently working on Blockchain, AI, Python and Next.js in depth.
+- 🔭 I’m currently working on Blockchain, AI and Python in depth.

 - 🌱 I've developed dozens of large-scale projects and I love being involved in community projects.